hmZa-Sfyn/Quacko/docs/README.md

 * class annotations(limited support)
 * constructor method and normal methods support default value and variadic parameters

-The magpie parser could parse `public`, `private`, `protected`, but it has no effect in the evaluation phase.
+The Quacko parser could parse `public`, `private`, `protected`, but it has no effect in the evaluation phase.
-That means magpie do not support access modifiers at present.
+That means Quacko do not support access modifiers at present.

 You use `class` keyword to declare a class and use `new class(xxx)` to create an instance of a `class`.